 Benefits of DIY Woodworking

 Making it yourself has several advantages.
 First, you can customize what you’re building.
 Rather than search for the exact size, color and features you want, find a plan and create it.
 By making it, the choice of material, finish and size is in your control.
-A second reason is cost.
+A second reason is the cost.
 Even if you could find everything you want available for purchase, you may pay a premium for it.
-Making it yourself, especially when working with all-wood projects, is frequently far less expensive.
+Making it yourself, especially when working with all-wood or reclaimed wood projects , is frequently far less expensive.
 A third reason is that creating items can be mentally stimulating.
-Using math, doing 3-D spatial visualization and following detailed directions engages the left side of your brain while the creativity of finishing a piece and improvising when necessary engages the right side.
-Woodworking uses both sides, so whichever side of the brain you normally use, most woodworking is part comfort zone and part experience in new terrain.
+Using math, doing 3-D spatial visualization and following detailed directions engages the left side of your brain while the creativity of finishing a piece and improvising when necessary engage the right side.
+Woodworking uses both sides, so whichever side of the brain you normally use, most woodworking is a part comfort zone and part experience in new terrain.

 Tools to Get Started

 A few basic tools will be required to get started.
 It does not have to cost too much at first.
 As you take on more challenging projects, you can upgrade some of the hand tools to power tools.
-All of these tools can be used for many other projects around the house.
+All of these tools can be used for many other projects around the house with a power tools guide.

 - Power drill.
 It’s worth spending money on a drill that gives not only good power but options for attachments.
 Some come with an impact driver, which can drive a screw without a pre-drilled hole.
 A variety of drill bits, including a countersink bit, screwdriver bits and paddle bits will come in handy.
 A pocket-hole jig to create angled holes is useful for many jobs.